ShaggyHW/Rs3ServerSideXPTracker/README.md

 			Usage - !SHW link username

-		Creates a link between the discord account that used the command and the rs3 username
+		Creates a link between the discord account the rs3 username